 French HTBS writer Hélène Rémond moved from Brittany to Poitou in September 2012 and now lives in Poitiers (internationally known for its theme park Futuroscope).
 She is editorial manager at The National Centre for Distance Education.
 Hélène took part in the creation of the REC aviron rowing club in Rennes in 1999 before she wrote her thesis on British rowing.
 She has covered The Boat Race and the Henley Royal Regatta for HTBS and for French newspapers, among them Ouest-France, the leading French daily newspaper boasting a circulation of more than 783,000 copies.

 She loves all kinds of art – particularly photography – and is interested in the representations of sport in art.
 A member of Les Amis de l’image photo club, she shares her best rowing pictures on HTBS.
 She is fond of numerous rock bands and could soon be a lindy hop expert.

 Thomas E. Weil was born in Kabul, Afghanistan, and rowed at Andover and Yale, where he was in their 1970 HRR Thames Cup boat.
 His home in Woodbridge, Connecticut, serves as a warehouse for those rowing books, art, artifacts and archival materials not already donated to the River and Rowing Museum, the National Rowing Foundation, Mystic Seaport or the Yale Center for British Art.
 His collecting, research, writing and lecturing are now focused on the imagery and history of women and rowing prior to WWI.

-After 30 years of practice in several law firms, most recently Skadden Arps, Thomas now serves as General Counsel of WaterHealth International, teaches, from time to time, an undergraduate seminar at Yale in “Global Energy Sources, Uses and Issues”, and follows the doings of his sons in Princeton, Japan and Inner Mongolia.
+After 40 years of practice in several law firms, most recently Skadden Arps, and serving as General Counsel of WaterHealth International, Thomas is focused on pursuing rowing history projects, and following the doings of his sons in China, Japan and Turkey.